GIRISHKUSANURAMATH/GIRISHKUSANURAMATH/README.md

 - 🎓 Currently pursuing my B.E. in Computer Science
 - 🛠️ Building full-stack projects — from AI tools to portfolio systems
 - 🌱 Deepening my knowledge in React, backend development, and ML fundamentals
+- 🤖 Leverage AI tools to build smarter, faster — from prototyping to production
 - 🤝 Open to collaboration, internships, and interesting problems
-- 🧠 Proficient in using AI tools to accelerate development and solve problems creatively

 ---